 A Pulmonary Physiology Laboratory

 National Jewish Health has one of the world’s largest, state-of-the-art technology pulmonary physiology labs.
 We utilize cardiopulmonary exercise testing (CPET) to assess exercise performance in the evaluation of PH.
 CPET can help better differentiate chronic lung disease from PH.
 In addition, we perform CPET during cardiac catheterization for both clinical and research purposes.

 Cardiac catheterization is critical to the diagnosis and treatement of PH, and we offer the most current catheterization technology and techniques.
 In contrast to other PH programs, we perform both right and left heart catheterizations to fully assess the impact of left heart problems on PH.
 This allows for more appropriate use of PH pharmacologic treatments and adjunctive therapies.
 We utilize wrist catheterization to reduce recovery time and potential complications.
 Because we believe changes in pulmonary pressures during exercise may identify certain forms of PH, we also perform CPET during cardiac catheterization as part our research effort.

 A Focus on the Right Heart

 In contrast to many traditional cardiology programs that focus on the left heart, National Jewish Health Cardiology has significant expertise in right heart disease.
 Because the right heart plays a critical role in PH, we utilize state-of-the art right heart imaging using both echocardiography and cardiac magnetic resonance imaging.
 We use cardiac imaging and cardiac catheterization to help us treat the whole heart, not just the left or right heart.

 Access to Research Protocols

 We offer our PH patients access to clinical trials and research protocols, most of which focus on chronic lung disease PH.
-The National Jewish Health Pulmonary Hypertension Center has numerous ongoing and future studies that provide patients access to novel testing and treatments.
+The National Jewish Health Pulmonary Hypertension Center has numerous research studies that provide patients access to novel testing and treatments.